Editor’s Note: This review has been republished. It originally posted with the rest of our reviews and coverage at Fantastic Fest last September.

 Featuring cold corporate personas — who care more about their place in the world than anyone else in it — the drama follows Lt.
 Kane Sommerville (Daniel MacPherson) and prisoner Sy Lombrok (Kellan Lutz) searching for young Indi Sommerville (Teagan Croft).
 MacPherson may be the lead (talented, and reminiscent of young Kevin Costner), but it is Lutz who commands much of the film.
 His character brings an emotional center which manifests itself later on in the narrative, making for an ultimately impacting arc.

-SFV1 is a beautiful piece of work with stellar effects and chapter breaks to help with the narrative pacing.
+SFV1 is a beautiful piece of work with impressive effects, solid acting, and chapter breaks to help with the narrative pacing.
 While this is small scale sci-fi, the action is visceral, and the editing is incredibly strong.
 Abbess and Cachia also bring up questions that aren’t often asked in other films in the genre.
 For instance, a tired trope in which we always see somebody heading to save someone else is tackled different here.
 Few films ask the question, “What if that person isn’t there?”
 It makes for a unique thought process that shows how much care was paid to this entire narrative.

 Everything from the Bushido-inspired prison guards to the prison’s solitary confinement cells (ingeniously designed, I might add) to something as small as the spoon/fork all make this seem like Absess’ endeavor would have cost a quarter of a billion dollars, yet this Australian production most certainly didn’t have a tenth of that.
 Even side characters like Temuera Morrison‘s Warden Mourdain bring a level of depth and legitimacy and the space junkie dimwits (Isabel Lucas and Luke Ford) also help make this world feel so full, vibrant, and, at times, crazy.